5 Things to Check Before Hiring Any SEO Agency

-So you’ve done weeks of research and consultations from various SEO consultants.
+So you’ve done weeks of research and consultations from various Search Engine Optimisation (SEO) consultants.
 If you’re on your final step to choosing your desired SEO agency, do this 5-step checklist first before submitting your first payment deposit, because it might just make you think twice about signing those papers.

 1. Run their proposed list of target keywords on Google Keyword Planner